collective/collective.googleanalytics/README.txt

 Introduction
 ============
-collective.googleanalytics is a Plone product used to pull statistics from Google Analytics and display them in a Plone site.
-It defines Analytics reports that are used to query Google and display the results using Google Visualizations.
+collective.googleanalytics is a product that integrates Plone with Google Analytics.
+It includes both tracking and reporting functionality.
+The product enables easy tracking of the standard Google statistics as well as external links, e-mail address clicks and file downloads.
+It also defines Analytics reports that are used to query Google and display the results using Google Visualizations.
 Reports are Zope objects that can be imported and exported using GenericSetup XML and modified on a site-by-site basis.
 The product currently provides a portlet that can display results of reports as well